mxagar/tool_guides/poetry/README.md

 # Show all dependencies as a tree
 poetry show --tree

+# Show current and latest version of packages
+poetry show --latest

 # Look for new dependency versions
 # and if there are some compliant with the restrictions
 # install them